 Inspired by a book on silence, a director set out to explore and capture its many manifestations on film.
 The problem?
 Silence is much more slippery than he realized.

 Even before the omnipresent cacophony of modern life, people were seeking, pondering and preaching the elusive refuge of silence.
 It’s a key component of virtually every major religion — Hinduism, Christianity, Islam, Taoism.
 But considering today’s constant din of smartphone alerts and urban clatter, it’s become an even more elusive endeavor.

-That is more or less what director Patrick Shen set out to do in his documentary Pursuit of Silence, slated for release in the US later this year.
+That is more or less what director Patrick Shen set out to do in his documentary Pursuit of Silence, which was released in the US in 2016.
 True to his subject, he opens the film with actual silence: 4 minutes and 33 seconds of it, an ode to avant-garde musician John Cage’s 1952 musical composition titled “4′ 33″,” in which a pianist sits at a piano without playing a note.
 The film’s first words spoken are by author Helen Lees, the author of Silence in Schools, who asks, “How do you talk coherently about silence?”